 Between 2011 and 2014 he moderated the Lisbon Talks seminar at IndieLisboa.

 Since 2014 he has been a jury for ICA competitions.
-He is co-director of the online peer-reviewed journal International Jornal of Cinema and Media Art.
+He is a member of the editorial board of the online peer-reviewed journal International Jornal of Cinema and Media Art.

 2008: PhD in Communication Sciences - Cinema.
 Universidade Nova de Lisboa.
 Portugal.